phu0ngng/nccl/doc/source/env.rst

 (since 2.18)

 This parameter controls how we use the queue pairs when we create more than one.
-Set to 1 (split mode, default), each message will be split evenly on each queue pair.
-This may cause a visible latency degradation if we use many QPs.
+Set to 1 (split mode), each message will be split evenly on each queue pair.
+This may cause a visible latency degradation if many QPs are used.
 Set to 0 (round-robin mode), queue pairs will be used in round-robin mode for each message we send.
 Operations which do not send multiple messages will not use all QPs.

 Values accepted
 ^^^^^^^^^^^^^^^
 0 or 1.
-Default is 1.
-Setting it to 0 will switch to round-robin mode.
+Default is 0 (since NCCL 2.20).
+Setting it to 1 will enable split mode (default in 2.18 and 2.19).

 NCCL_IB_CUDA_SUPPORT
 --------------------